5121f/pacrs/README.md

 - If you try to try to install package which updated in the repo pacrs inform you] (without updating the main index) what you needed to upgrade system.
-- `pacman -Si` and `pacman -Qi` merged in single `pacrs info` command which by default search into internet and with an error search into local index.
+- `pacman -Si` and `pacman -Qi` merged in single `pacrs info` command which by default search into local index and with an error search into internet.